studio42/mod_virtuemart_category/README.md

 Installation
 ------------
+- Download the archive.

-Use joomla installer as all modules
+- Use the joomla installer as all modules.

+If you have already the virtuemart 2 pack installed, this replace the original module.
+If you install the allInOne pack from Virtuemart 2.0, this module get removed and replaced by the original.